 3. Depression Risks

-Our brains are where some of the most immediate impacts of eating a taco or burrito from taco bell occur.
+Some of the most immediate impacts of eating a taco or burrito from Taco Bell occur in the brain.

 4. Cognitive Impairment

 More depressive symptoms aren't the only thing to fret about when we tuck into a savory taste box of tacos.